 Data Catalog

-• See a breakdown of your assets across various dimensions (technologies, health, usage, etc.)
+• See a breakdown of your assets across various dimensions (technologies, health, usage, owners, etc.) to optimise your costs by keeping a clean data fleet

 Sifflet Data Catalog

-Assets that show up on the Data Catalog page depend on the domain selected in the dropdown menu at the top right end corner of the page.
+Assets that show up on the Data Catalog page depend on the domain selected in the dropdown menu in the top right corner of the page.

 Asset list